 Golf fans can also make use of the World Golf program, providing access to Tournament Players Club (TPC) courses and on-site perks at PGA Tour events.

 The generous sign-up bonus is valid for all new applications made through December 31 2014.
-For more information or to apply now, visit the Citibank website.

 Follow Australian Business Traveller on Twitter: we're @AusBT